-Activity Evaluation

-During the activity session, data about performance is stored and may be viewed as the activity progresses.
-At the end of the activity a report file is generated which provides a summary of the player's skills as a train driver.

-Activity evaluation is described here.
+If you have selected an activity, the "Debrief evaluation" checkbox becomes checkable.
+If it is checked, during the activity run data about the activity run are stored and may be displayed in real time, and at the end of the activity a report file provides a complete compendium of information about the player skills as a train driver.
+Debrief evaluation is described here.

 If you have selected the related Experimental Option, at runtime you can switch Autopilot mode on or off, which allows you to watch OR driving your train, as if you were a trainspotter or a visitor in the cab.
-Autopilot mode is not available in Explore mode.
+Autopilot mode is not operating in Explore mode.

-5.5.2 Timetable Mode
+5.4.2 Timetable Mode